haloween/salesmanago-python-api/README.md

 ## Services

-Currently ONLY client service is supported PARTIALLY.
+Currently client service is supported PARTIALLY, event service is supported only for inserts.
-I've needed only a few client methods and those were implemented.
+I've needed only a few methods and those were implemented.

 `SalesManagoClientService` handles: